Understanding others is the third pillar of emotional intelligence or EI.

 Have you ever heard or used this expression?
 I’m sure we all have at some point in our lives.
 The thing is, laudable and generous as it sounds, it is wrong and can be very unhelpful when dealing with others.

 Because we’re now agreed upon everyone being different a more effective statement would be, “I like to treat everyone else the way they most like to be treated.”
 A subtle but hugely important verbal and mindset distinction.
 It’s a great way for understanding others.

 Maps of the world

 We all have a mental representation of the world as we think it is.
 This is our map of the world.
-Others, for example, choose to hold a rigid and inflexible map whilst others attempt to add to theirs and develop new representations through learning and new experiences.
-Once again, we are all so different in so many varied ways.
+Some people, for instance, choose to hold a rigid and inflexible map whilst others attempt to add to theirs and develop new representations through learning and new experiences.
+Once again, we are all so different and in so many varied ways.

-Treating people in the way they like to be treated, and communicating with them in their preferred communication style, will create huge levels of engagement.
-That is to say, it will lead to you understanding their maps of their world.
-This knowledge allows an ever-deeper level of connection.
+Treating people in the way they like to be treated, and communicating with them in their preferred communication style, means you will create huge levels of engagement.
+It will lead to you a greater understanding of their maps of their world.
+Applying this knowledge therefore creates an ever-deeper level of connection.

 Continual practice leads toward eventual mastery

 Even if you don’t like other people very much, because you understand what makes them who they are, you can greatly elevate yourself as a person, a communicator and a leader.

 Take the time and put in the effort to learn about understanding others as much as you possibly can.
 Because, by becoming a people expert, you’ll make the study of others a constant and habitual part of who you are.

 This kind of people watching and analysis activity can be both fun and addictive.
 Enjoy it.
 Use it every minute of every day.